 Why use us?

-Reason(s) for selling
+Reason(s) for Selling

 It is important to understand the real reason why you are considering selling your business.
 You need to have a clear idea about what your expectations are and whether they could be fulfilled by simply selling your business.
 Also, most buyers want to know the reason you are selling.
-Buyers have a legitimate concern that your business might be threatened or is not profitable.
+Buyers have a legitimate concern that your business might be threatened or might not be profitable.
 If the reason you are selling is not clearly and genuinely stated, the majority of buyers will assume their concerns are true and will walk away from the business.

-Selling Assets or selling shares
+Selling Assets or Selling Shares

 The structure of the sale is very important and should be determined in advance to reduce any misunderstanding between the seller and potential buyers.
 We recommend that business sellers seek professional advice from their accountants and lawyers before making such a decision.

-The majority of small business sale in Canada are assets sales since most accountants strongly advise their buyers to opt for an asset purchase to reduce the risk and uncertainty involved in a share sale.
+The majority of small business sale in Canada are asset sales since most accountants strongly advise their buyers to opt for an asset purchase to reduce the risk and uncertainty involved in a share sale.
 In some cases, some innovative win-win solutions are negotiated between buyers and sellers.
 The tax savings resulting from a share sale are assessed.
 Sellers agree to reduce their price reflecting a part of their tax savings, and buyers agree to accept more risk by buying shares.
 Also, Sellers agree to sign an agreement where they accept to take responsibility for any new liability that is caused by an event that had happened before the share transfer.